prakharcode/prakharcode.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <h1 style="text-align:center">Hello World!</h1>
 A very warm welcome to this web world of mine.
-I'm Prakhar Srivastava, a junior year, computer science undergraduate pursuing my bachelors from [Maharaja Surajmal Institute of Technology](http://msit.in/), New Delhi.
+I'm Prakhar Srivastava, a senior year, computer science undergraduate pursuing my bachelors from [Maharaja Surajmal Institute of Technology](http://msit.in/), New Delhi.
 I've a deep rooted interest for mathematics and physics in general but what I absolutely love is computers and latest technology.

 <h2> About Blog </h2>

-A few months back, I started studying about Artificial Intelligence, machine learning and deep learning in particular, I completely fell in love with the field as it encompassed over all the things that interests me and furthermore it's very useful.
-I thought to start this blog with an aim to provide deeper insights and knowledge about certain ideas in the field of deep learning and share some awesome research work.

-Since, I'm still a learner and very new at blogging, I would highly appreciate any kind of reviews and suggestions that you can extend
+Since last couple of years, I've been in the machine learning and deep learning domain.
+I've explored a great deal of learning models and a lot of computational mathematics.
+After exploring these fundamentals behind AI and it's sub-disciplines, I figured there's a need of some external source of information to solve out this mystery of mathematics and learning.
+This blog is my effort to elucidate the nebulous of jargon existing in the field of Machine Learning.